B1T0/zabbix-basic-cpu-temperature/Readme.md

 4. Create Screens and monitor your servers!

 ## What to do in case of errors
-1. Feel free to [create an Issue](https://github.com/B1T0/zabbix-basic-cpu-temperature/issues/new) describing what did not work.
-2. Wait for my responses.
+NEW: Sadly I am not actively using this little piece of software any longer.
+Please feel free to [create issues](https://github.com/B1T0/zabbix-basic-cpu-temperature/issues/new) and pull requests.
+I will review them from time to time.
-3. Also check [the blogpost](https://myopsblog.wordpress.com/2016/06/06/cpu-temperature-monitoring-with-zabbix/) this template is based on to get to know how this works.
+- Also check [the blogpost](https://myopsblog.wordpress.com/2016/06/06/cpu-temperature-monitoring-with-zabbix/) this template is based on to get to know how this works.